smhall97/academic-community-equity-tools/action_plan.md

 # Action Plan

-The action plan details stepas that can be taken to put the Rules into action.
+The action plan details steps that can be taken to put the Rules into action.
 Please adapt the content and/or design/format of this sheet to suit your needs.

 Each action by a question, an action, a rationale and the chance for reflection: